atsipenyuk/stan_pwa/README.md

 The module requires following dependencies:

  * libboost-python-dev;
- * PyROOT (you should be able to call import ROOT during a python session).
+ * PyROOT (you should be able to call `import ROOT` during a python session).
  * numpy

-The PWA model is written in C++; however, it is often more convenient to python for tasks not directly related to sampling.
+The PWA model is written in C++; however, it is often more convenient to use python for tasks not directly related to sampling.
 Such tasks may include data analysis or calculation of the LF (likelihood function) normalization integrals.
-This is why wo use the boost library: it allows conversion of the c++ code to python modules.
-To get libboost-python-dev, run
+This is why we use the `boost` library: it allows conversion of the c++ code to python modules.
+To get `libboost-python-dev`, run
 ```bash
  ..$ sudo apt-get install libboost-python-dev
 ```